linuxomaniac/restdocs-openapi/README.md

 # restdocs-openapi

-Highly inspired by https://github.com/ePages-de/restdocs-raml An attempt to generate OpenAPI snippets from Restdocs.
+Highly inspired by https://github.com/ePages-de/restdocs-raml An attempt to generate OpenAPI snippets with Spring Restdocs.